turingschool/front-end-curriculum/lessons/module-2/oop-4.md

 ### Closing

-Within your pair, discuss the following questions -
+Within your original group, discuss the following questions -
 * Of the two repos you are reviewing, which does a better job at following the principles of good OOP design?
 Why?
-*
+* What new information have you learned from the readings?
+From the code review?